nejcrogelsek/nejcrogelsek/README.md

 ## I'm a Full Stack Developer from Slovenia.

-- 📚 I’m currently learning ReactJS/NextJS, Typescript, Express (NestJS), Fastify and Firebase, PostgreSQL & MongoDB.
+- 📚 I’m currently learning ReactJS/NextJS, Typescript, Express (NestJS).
+I'm also learning how to work with AWS & Docker.
 - 💥 I’m looking to collaborate with other developers.
 - 🥅 2022 Goals: Master React & typescript, Complete MERN & PERN Stack.